waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Steps:** Allows vertical movement between `ground` and `elevated_ground` tiles.
 - **Elevated Ground:** Walkable ground at a different elevation, accessible only via `steps`.
 - **Cuttable:** A tree that can be cut with HM Cut.
 Becomes `ground` after cutting.
-- **Unknown Tiles:** Tiles not yet seen (`seen="false"`).
-Treated as impassable until explored.
 - **Secret Switches:** Some statues contain hidden switches.
 Activating them can toggle the state of nearby gates, opening new paths.
 - **Positional Triggers:** Specific tiles that, when stepped on, can open or close gates or trigger other events elsewhere on the map.
 The effect may be reversed by stepping off the tile, or it may be permanent until another trigger is activated.
 Example: Stepping on (11, 4) on Pokemon Mansion 3F opens the gates at (16, 5) and (16, 6).
 - **Gate Offscreen/Closed/Open:** Gates whose state (unknown, impassable, or passable) depends on whether they are on-screen and whether a controlling switch has been activated.
 - **Scripted Event Tiles:** Some tiles trigger events.
 The tile in front of the Cinnabar Gym door (19, 5) pushes the player back and displays a 'locked' message.
 The water on Seafoam Islands B4F has a scripted current that prevents surfing south.
 - **Hidden Passages:** Some maps contain hidden passages that allow traversal through what appear to be solid walls.
 - **Invisible Barriers:** Some areas contain invisible, impassable barriers that are not tied to a specific tile type.
-Their presence may be linked to NPC positions or other puzzle mechanics.

 ## B. Confirmed ROM Hack Changes
 ### B1.
 Type Matchups & Immunities